ItemReader (Map) - AWS Step Functions

 • If the number of fields in a row is more than the number of fields in the header, Step Functions skips the additional fields.

-When the workflow execution reaches the Map state, Step Functions invokes the GetObject API action to fetch the specified CSV file.
-The Map state then iterates over each row in the CSV file and starts a child workflow execution to process the items in each row.
-For example, suppose that you provide a CSV file that contains 100 rows as input.
+When the workflow execution reaches the Map state, Step Functions invokes the GetObject API action to fetch the specified file.
+The Map state then iterates over each row in the file and starts a child workflow execution to process the items in each row.
+For example, suppose that you provide a text delimited file that contains 100 rows as input.
 Then, the interpreter passes each row to the Map state.
 The Map state processes items in serial order, starting after the header row.

 Note